-We could lower the ratings on CCR if we were to lower the sovereign ratings on France.
+We could lower our ratings on CCR if we were to lower our ratings on France.
 Although unlikely at this stage, any indication of a weakening of CCR's critical role for or integral link with the French government might prompt us to consider lowering the long-term rating on the company, potentially by several notches.
-This might notably arise from a possibly adverse decision from the European Commission on CCR's business model.
+This is even more unlikely after the European Commission decision in September 2016, which confirms that CCR's natural disaster scheme fulfills a key public mission.
+In addition, the split between CCR and CCR Re brings more transparency and limits risks of further allegations of state aid on the market reinsurance business.